 Risk is a hot topic in ISO 13485: 2016.
 It is mentioned much more frequently in the current documentation than in the standard’s previous iteration (10 times more often, to be exact).

-ISO 13485 describes a developers’ responsibility in this area as an overarching risk prevention strategy.
+ISO 13485 design control describes a developers’ responsibility in this area as an overarching risk prevention strategy.
 But it also acknowledges that this ‘risk-based thinking’ should be commensurate with the level of threat of harm posed by non-conformance in each area:

 “The organisation shall apply a risk-based approach to the control of the appropriate processes needed for the Quality Management System”